Investing in the Arts

 What We're Up Against

-That industry is the arts.
-Our state has tried to choke it—with no more cabinet secretary, no more film office, and erasure from too many of our schools.
+Our state has tried to choke the arts—with no more cabinet secretary, no more film office, and erasure from too many of our schools.

 We deserve an economy where all of us have enough to live on, not just with dignity, but also with beauty and community.
 We will make West Virginia the first state in the country to choose local artists over out-of-state monopolies.

 - Create a “percent for art” policy, as many states and cities have done.
-This would create an expectation that new, large business development would be expected to set-aside 1% of the value of the project for arts and culture (which could include public art, local art, etc.).
+This would create an expectation that new, large business development would be expected to set-aside 1% of the value of the project for arts and culture.

 - Re-open the WV film office as an independent office within the Department of Commerce.

-- Support the restoration of local music venues like the Delbarton Opry House and the Pocahontas County Opera House.
+- Support the restoration of local music venues.

 - In order to help West Virginians across the state access information, technology, and literacy service, increase financial support for libraries through the WV Library Commission.

-- We will identify one or more WV public colleges with fantastic arts programs, to expand into a pipeline for the arts businesses, apprenticeships, and public arts projects described above.
+- Identify one or more WV public colleges with fantastic arts programs, to expand into a pipeline for the arts businesses, apprenticeships, and public arts projects .

 No one politician or slate of candidates can win this plan alone.
 We need you.